 Figure 3.
-42: Sequence contruct
+42: Sequence construct

 3.2.3.2 Selection

 As discussed earlier, selection requires specific condition to be met for specific statements to be executed.
 We are going to implement some design techniques to achieve a solution.
 Consider the following problem: